Ten Steps To Protect You From Cyber Attacks

 Most Australian small-medium businesses owners rate cyber security as extremely important yet few take some of the simple steps below to prevent a cyber attack on their company.

-Common cyber threats such as phishing, ransomware, ID theft, Data leaks, Denial of Service etc are on the increase and can cripple your business and damage your reputation.
+Common cyber threats such as phishing, keylogging, screen capture, ransomware, ID theft, Data leaks, Denial of Service etc are on the increase and can cripple your business and damage your reputation.

-Here are 10 simple things you can do to protect your business from cyber threats.
+Here are 10 simple tips to help you protect your business from cyber threats.

 It sounds simple enough but how often do we click ‘remind me later’ when the software update pops up?
 Updates can contain vital security patches needed to protect you from the latest online threats.